ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 The Reverend Annis Ford Eastman made history by becoming one of the first women ordained in a Congregational Church while she was pastor of Brookton Congregational Church (now Caroline Valley Community Church) from 1889 to 1891.
 The Reverend wrote of her time in Brookton, including an account of her ordination, in "The Making of a Woman Minister" in the book **Enjoyment of Living** by her son Max Eastman.
 The Church's historical records also include an account of her ordination, including the names of the members of the "picked council" she refers to in her account.
 The Church's records indicate that the Reverend did return to Brookton periodically in the years after she left.
 The Reverend would die in 1910 after a period of ill health, so this would have been one of her last return visits.

-At the time that the Reverend Ford Eastman was pastor of Brookton Congregational Church, Emily's mother Mary Ann was the only official member of the Church, so it is unclear how much exposure Emily would have had to the Reverend while she was pastor.
+At the time that the Reverend Ford Eastman was pastor of Brookton Congregational Church, Emily's mother Mary Ann was the only membber of the family who was officially a member of the Church, so it is unclear how much exposure Emily would have had to the Reverend while she was pastor.
 In the Reverend's account of her first visit to Brookton, one imagines that it is likely that Mary Ann, and possibly Emily too, were among those who "waited in the dim light of the smoky kerosene lamps to speak to me."

 As mentioned in [A Note on Emily Mills](#a-note-on-emily-mills), Jessie (Shurter) Brewer would eventually purchase the Mills' home and M. E. Mills after Emily's death.